moritzzimmer/terraform-aws-lambda/docs/part1.md

   and [CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/deployment-steps-lambda.html) including all required permissions (see [example](examples/deployment)).
   Optionally ignore terraform state changes resulting from those deployments (using `ignore_external_function_updates`).

-## History

-Implementation of this module started at [Spring Media/Welt](https://github.com/spring-media/terraform-aws-lambda).
-Users of `spring-media/lambda/aws` should migrate to this module as a drop-in replacement to benefit from new features and bugfixes.

 ## How do I use this module?

 The module can be used for all [runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) supported by AWS Lambda.